Risk-based access policies

 ID Protection analyzes signals about user accounts and calculates a risk score based on the probability that the user is compromised.
 If a user has risky sign-in behavior, or their credentials leak, ID Protection uses these signals to calculate the user risk level.
 Administrators can configure user risk-based Conditional Access policies to enforce access controls based on user risk, including requirements such as:

 - Allow access but require a secure password change.

-- Manage all access policies in one place in Conditional Access.
+- Manage access policies in one location.

 Microsoft Entra multifactor authentication registration policy